cantab/unicode_titlecase/README.md

-# UnicodeTitlecase
+# unicode_titlecase gem

-A set of methods added onto the String class to allow easy title casing of strings.
+A set of methods added onto the String class to allow easy title casing of strings with Unicode text.

+## Features

+* handles Unicode text
-Properly handles Unicode text and includes a list of 'big words' (words that should always be left capitalised).
+* handles 'big words' (words that should always be left capitalised)
+* handles 'small words' (words that should always be left in lower case)

 ## Installation